 But if you play blackjack online, or in Vegas where you have hundreds of tables within 1 square mile, there’s no excuse for accepting rules with a bigger house edge (unless you like a particular rule).
 When you play online, you can even check the RTP for each game, so there is REALLY no excuse!

-As a general rule, you should never accept payout odds of less than 3 to 2 for Blackjack.
+As a general rule, you should never accept payout odds for Blackjack of less than 3 to 2.
 Look for tables with rules which benefit the player (e.g. surrender, double on any 2 cards, split Aces more than once, dealer stands on Soft 17) and avoid tables where the blackjack rules seem to help the dealer (dealer hits on Soft 17) or where your options are limited (no resplitting of pairs).

 #2 Not following basic strategy